chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 Amazon Simple Storage Service (S3)
 -----------------------------------------------------
-This configuration file has the following settings for uploading cookbooks to a specified Amazon Simple Storage Service (S3) bucket:
+Use these settings to upload cookbooks to an Amazon Simple Storage Service (S3) bucket:

 ``default['supermarket']['cdn_url']``
    The URL for the content delivery network. (optional)